christianalfoni/impact/docs/observers.md

 ## Observer

 Allows you to target signal observation at specific points in components.
-Useful for complicated UIs and signals that update often.
+Useful for complicated UIs and signals that update often. **Note!** that the `Observer` will call the signal function to unwrap the value.

 ```tsx
 import { Observer } from "impact-react";